 What are the types of child custody?

-There are four primary types of physical child custody in Pennsylvania.
+There are three types of visitation in Pennsylvania.
 They are:

-- Supervised Visitation – Parent is only permitted to visit their children when another person is present.
+- Supervised Visitation – Non-Custodial parent is only permitted to visit their children when another person is present.

-- Partial Physical Custody – Non Custodial parent has unsupervised visitation.
+- Unsupervised Visitation – Non-Custodial parent has unsupervised visitation.

 What determines an unfit parent in PA?

-Typically, an unfit parent in Pennsylvania is one who has substance abuse problems, severe and untreated mental health issues, and a record of domestic abuse.
+Typically, an unfit parent in Pennsylvania is one who has substance abuse problems, severe and untreated mental health issues, and/or a record of domestic abuse.

 It is important to know that if a parent claims the other is unfit and the individual does not fit in one of those designated categories, it can hurt their own court presence in the child custody battle.